-We currently generate revenue from a limited number of customers that have entered Settlement and License Agreements.
-Although our GABRIEL Collaboration Suite TM is not currently generating revenue, it will take time for us to grow our installed user base and generate new customers.
+We currently generate revenue from a limited number of customers that have entered into Settlement and License Agreements with us.
+Although our GABRIEL Collaboration SuiteTM is currently generating limited revenue, it will take time for us to grow our installed user base and generate new customers.
 Additionally, there is no guarantee that we will be able to derive revenue from new customers, sustain or increase revenue from existing customers or replace customers from whom we currently generate revenue.
 As a result, our revenue may be limited or static.